-Creating a great presentation involves more than coming up with a topic or designing the perfect PowerPoint to go with it.
+To create a great presentation, you need more than an interesting topic or the perfect PowerPoint template.
 While those things are important, there is one more element that you need to pay attention to—your body language.

 What Is Body Language?

 Body language is the way your body communicates without the use of words.
-It combines hand gestures, posture, facial expressions, and movements that tell others what’s going on inside your head.
+It includes hand gestures, posture, facial expressions, and movements that send messages of their own.
 Body language can happen consciously and unconsciously.

 For example, the way you’re sitting right now paired with your facial expression can tell others a lot about you.
 Based on your body language, they can tell whether you’re amused or concentrating hard.
 They can tell whether you’re approachable or if you’re having a bad day.

-If you’re in a discussion with someone and verbally agree with them, your body language will either confirm that you indeed agree with what is being said; or betray you and tell others you don’t feel the same way.
+If you’re in a discussion with someone and verbally agree with them, your body language will likely reveal your thinking.
+It may either confirm that you indeed agree with what is being said or betray you and tell others you don’t feel the same way.

 What Is the Importance of Body Language in Effective Presentations?

-Now that we’ve covered what body language is and why it matters while giving a presentation, here are 10 tips that'll show you how to use body language to improve your presentation.
+Now that we’ve covered what body language is and why it matters while giving a presentation, here are 12 tips that'll show you how to use body language: